 What is microdosing?

 Microdosing is the act of consuming sub-perceptual-unnoticeable-amounts of a psychedelic substance.
 Since psychedelics like magic mushrooms are known to essentially rewire the brain, taking miniscule amounts aim to have the same effect without the high and trippy effect.
 Essentially, if taken at the right dosage, it can have a wide range of benefits from treating anxiety to increasing productivity.
 The active ingredient that allows magic mushrooms to have this effect is psilocybin, which can have the same effect as nootropics if taken as a microdose.
 Nootropics or “smart drugs” is any “natural or synthetic substance that may have a positive impact on mental skills”.
 They are known to boost brain performance and they are often called cognitive enhancers or memory enhancing substances.
 There are natural and synthetic nootropics, ranging from caffeine to prescription nootropics.
 Other natural types include Lion’s Mane, Panax ginseng, and Creatine.
+If you would like to learn more about microdosing, do check out this guide where it explains microdosing mushrooms in details.

 The Science Behind Microdosing Psilocybin